Firesphere/silverstripe-solr-search/docs/03-Usage.md

 | addFacetField | Field to build faceting on | No | `$this->addFacetField(SiteTree::class, ['Title' => 'FacetObject', 'Field' => 'FacetObjectID']);` |

-\* Although not required, it's highly reccomended

-\*\* The second option of an array can be omitted and directly given the boost value

 ### Using YML

 ```yml